mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/configuration/custom-domain-certs/index.md

 ## Setting up the Kaptain hostname and certificates

-A custom domain name and certificates can be configured at installation time of Kaptain. create or update the `ConfigMap` with Kaptain’s configuration and include the following values:
+A custom domain name and certificates can be configured at installation time of Kaptain.
+Create or update the `ConfigMap` with Kaptain’s configuration and include the following values:

 ```yaml
 ingress: